Dirk-/Asurino-Library/README.md

 - Select `Tools` - `Boards` - `Asuro w/ ATmega8` from the Arduino menu

-To use this library in a sketch, go to the Sketch | Import Library menu and select Asuro.
+To use this library in a sketch, go to the `Sketch` | `Import Library` menu and select `Asuro`.
 This will add a corresponding line to the top of your sketch:

 `#include <Asuro.h>`

 To stop using this library, delete that line from your sketch.

-Uploading the compiled sketch to ASURO directly from the Arduino iDE is not supported.
+Uploading the compiled sketch to ASURO directly from the Arduino IDE is not supported.
 You have to select `Export compiled binary file` and `Show sketch folder` from the `Sketch` menu.
-Upload this file with [ASURO Flash Tool](http://www.arexx.com/downloads/asuro/ASURO_flash_v155.zip) (Windows) or [ASURO McFlash](https://itunes.apple.com/app/asuro-mcflash/id982784471?mt=12) (macOS).
+Upload this file with the [ASURO Flash Tool](http://www.arexx.com/downloads/asuro/ASURO_flash_v155.zip) (Windows) or [ASURO McFlash](https://itunes.apple.com/app/asuro-mcflash/id982784471?mt=12) (macOS).
 You'll find ASURO McFlash in the Mac App store.